-Today you can buy a factory dirt bike from the local motorcycle showroom, and add a variety of aftermarket parts from hundreds of manufacturers.
-But back in my day you basically had to build your bike for dirt track racing—especially if you wanted a competitive advantage.
+Today most folks buy a factory dirt bike from the local motorcycle shop, and add a variety of aftermarket parts to make it there own.
+But back in my dirt track racing days, if you wanted a competitive advantage, you needed to build a bike for dirt track racing.
 I mean why just run what everyone else was running?
-After racing my first motorcycle, my Dad and I decided to build something special.
+After racing my first motorcycle, my Dad and I decided it would be fun to build something special.

-This Champion Yamaha DT/RT250 / 360 was the first bike my dad and I built from the ground up.
-We started with a custom designed TIG welded Champion racing frame that was built to our specifications by Doug Schwerma, the founder of Champion Racing Frames.
+This is my Champion Yamaha RT250, the first bike I built from the ground up.
+We ordered a Champion racing frame that was built to my specifications, custom built and expertly TIG welded by Doug Schwerma, the founder of Champion Racing Frames.

 My Champion Yamaha was set up for TT, Flat Track and Rough Scrambles dirt track racing.
 TT is the English term for “Tourist Trophy” a dirt track with right and left-hand turns and jumps.
 “Rough Scrambles” was the early term in the U.S. for Motocross, they were more groomed compared the rugged terrain of today’s SuperCross and outdoor Motocross tracks.